mukherjeesoumik/SQL-Structured-Query-Language/README.md

 2. DQL (Data Query Language)
 DQL commands are used to query the database and retrieve data.
 The primary command in this category is SELECT.

-Common DQL command:
+Common DQL command: <br>

-SELECT: Used to fetch data from one or more tables.
+SELECT: Used to fetch data from one or more tables. <br>

-3. DML (Data Manipulation Language)
+3. DML (Data Manipulation Language) <br>
 DML commands are used for manipulating data in existing database objects.
 These commands deal with data manipulation and are responsible for the actual data stored in the database.

-Common DML commands:
+Common DML commands: <br>

-INSERT: Used to add new data into a table.
+INSERT: Used to add new data into a table. <br>

-UPDATE: Used to modify existing data within a table.
+UPDATE: Used to modify existing data within a table.  <br>

 DELETE: Used to remove data from a table.